CoLRev-Environment/colrev/docs/source/guides/manual/2_operations.rst

 	colrev pdf-get [options]

-.. option:: --copy-to-repo

-    Copy PDFs to the repository (otherwise, links are created, but PDFs remain in their original locations)

-.. option:: --rename

-    Automatically rename PDFs (to their local IDs)

-.. option:: --relink_files ID1,ID2

-    Search for the PDF (based on the pdf_hash) and update the file link accordingly.
-Useful when PDFs are renamed or moved to subdirectories.

 Per default, CoLRev creates symlinks (setting `PDF_PATH_TYPE=SYMLINK`).
 To copy PDFs to the repository per default, use `colrev config -s PDF_PATH_TYPE=COPY`

 :program:`colrev pdf-get-man` goes through the list of missing PDFs and asks the researcher to retrieve it: